-The address for Pennant Investment Advisers, LLC and each executive officer and director is 445 Park Avenue, 10th Floor, New York, New York 10022. - Mr. Penn is the Managing Member of PennantPark Investment Advisers, LLC, and may therefore be deemed to beneficially own the shares held by PennantPark Investment Advisers, LLC.
-Less than 1 percent.
+Assumes issuance of 26,666,666 shares offered by this prospectus.
+Does not reflect shares of common stock reserved for issuance upon exercise of the underwriters' over-allotment option.
+Mr. Penn is the Managing Member of Pennant Investment Advisers, LLC, and may therefore be deemed to beneficially own the shares held by Pennant Investment Advisers, LLC.

-The following table sets forth the dollar range of our equity securities beneficially owned by each of our directors after giving effect to the private placement of 320,000 shares of common stock to our directors and officers, our investment adviser and the management of our investment adviser immediately prior to this offering in addition to 80,000 shares of common stock already outstanding.
+The following table sets forth the dollar range of our equity securities beneficially owned by each of our directors as of March 5, 2007.
 We are not part of a "family of investment companies," as that term is defined in the 1940 Act.

-Name of Director Dollar Range of Equity Securities in PennantPark (1)
+Name of Director Dollar Range of Equity Securities in Pennant(1)

 Independent Directors

-Adam K. Bernstein \$500,001 - \$1,000,000
+Adam K. Bernstein None

-Marshall Brozost \$100,001 - \$500,000
+Marshall Brozost None

-Jeffrey Flug \$500,001 - \$1,000,000
+Jeffrey Flug None

-Samuel L. Katz \$100,001 - \$500,000
+Samuel L. Katz None

-Interested Directors

-Arthur H. Penn Over \$1,000,000
+Interested Directors Arthur H. Penn Over \$100,000

-(1) Dollar ranges are as follows: None, \$1-\$10,000, \$10,001-\$50,000, \$50,001-\$100,000, or \$100,001-\$500,000; \$500,001-\$1,000,000; and Over \$1,000,000.
+(1) Dollar ranges are as follows: None, \$1-\$10,000, \$10,001-\$50,000, \$50,001-\$100,000, or Over \$100,000.